Mega Menu

 When do Elections happen?

 There are two sets of elections each year.
 The main Bristol SU elections take place in March, electing Full-time Officers, Chairs of Networks, Faculty Reps, returning Course Reps and Student Trustees.
 In October we elect Course Reps for all new students (both 1st year undergraduates and new postgraduates).
-We also elect some other roles including Democratic Standards Committee and NUS Delegates.
+We also elect some other roles including Democratic Standards Committee.
 Please get in touch if you are interested in more information about any of these elected positions.

 Who oversees the elections?